Clusters

 Open your Qovery Console.

-:A dropdown menu unfolds, featuring all the actions available on your cluster:
+button:A dropdown menu unfolds, featuring all the actions available on your cluster.

 Updating a Cluster

-.Your cluster update is launched, and the status of your cluster turns to
+Once confirmed, the status of your cluster turns Updating...

 Stopping a Cluster